timbertson/gup/README.md

 # How buggy is it?

-It's pretty new, so chances are there are bugs.
+It's a relatively simple build system compared to many, and I've been using it on various projects for a few years.
+I think it's pretty stable, but there could still be bugs lurking.
 Please report any you find to the github issues page.

 Similarly, if you think anything is confusing in this documentation, please